Radon in private well water

 - You should consider modifying your water supply to reduce radon levels if the radon level in your well water is over 5,000 pCi/L.

 To reduce your exposure to radon from your water supply consider the following four options:

 - Treat the water with aeration equipment.
 These systems are considered to be the most effective treatment systems in reducing radon levels.
 They typically cost about $3,500 and must be properly designed to prevent fouling by iron, iron bacteria or water hardness.

 - Treat the water with granular activated carbon (GAC).
 These devices are effective yet often require a pretreatment system.
 GAC devices have filters which may accumulate hazardous levels of radiation when treating water with radon levels of 5,000 pCi/L and higher.
 Spent filters may need to be handled and disposed of with care.
 Small carbon filters attached to kitchen faucets or placed under a sink are inadequate to treat your water for

-- Any aeration or GAC treatment system must be approved by the Bureau of Building Water Systems in the Department of Commerce.
-Call the DNR Bureau of Water Supply for consultation before installing any treatment system.
+- Any aeration or GAC treatment system must be approved by the Department of Safety and Professional Services plumbing program.
+Call the DNR Bureau of Drinking Water and Groundwater for consultation before installing any treatment system.

 - Connect to a public water utility or a neighbor's well which has been tested for radon and the levels are low.
 Using bottled water for drinking will reduce your risk from radon ingestion but will not eliminate the problem of radon gas escaping from your well water into your household air.

 - Constructing a replacement well should be considered only as a last resort.
 This is an expensive option and will not necessarily yield water with lower radon levels.